zaceno/hyperapp-transitions/README.md

-# Transition Helpers for HyperApp / PicoDOM
+# Transition Helpers for Hyperapp / Picodom

 Transitions, or more specifically transition-*animations* are animations that smooth out the appearance of your app as elements are added, changed and removed.
 Well designed transitions provide important cues to the user, and are essential for a good experience.

 On the web, the favored approach is to use the CSS-transition property.
 Some javascript is often also needed, in order to apply the css properties with appropriate timing to achieve the desired effect.

 This library provides function to help you design your app with beautiful, meaningful transitions without cluttering your code.
-Specifically for apps based on [HyperApp](https://hyperapp.js.org) and [PicoDOM](https://github.com/picodom/picodom).
+Specifically for apps based on [Hyperapp](https://hyperapp.js.org) and [Picodom](https://github.com/picodom/picodom).

 If you want to just dive straight in, have a look at these couple of live-editable examples on codepen: